SeisSol/SeisSol/Documentation/sycl.rst

   cd opensycl
   mkdir build && cd build

-Perform the following steps to configure and install OpenSYCL for Nvidia GPUs.
+Perform the following steps to configure and install *Open SYCL* for Nvidia GPUs.
 Make sure that the clang from the correct LLVM installation is used and check the paths carefully.